paucabral/ansible-lamp-stack-playbook/README.md

-# Installation and Basic Configuration of LAMP (Linux, Apache, PHP, and MariaDB) stack using Ansible (for Ubuntu and CentOS)
+# Installation and Basic Configuration of LAMP (Linux, Apache, MariaDB, and PHP) stack using Ansible (for Ubuntu and CentOS)

 **Author:** Pau Cabral

-This is an Ansible playbook that executes the installation and basic configuration of LAMP (Linux, Apache, PHP, and MariaDB) stack written for Ubuntu and CentOS.
+This is an Ansible playbook that executes the installation and basic configuration of LAMP (Linux, Apache, MariaDB, and PHP) stack written for Ubuntu and CentOS.

 ## Prerequisites
 * Ansible (installed on the control node)